NickPlayzGITHUB/CrossPatch/README.md

 - Automatic folder creation, no need to set up your ~mods folder in the game files
 - Supports ALL Pak mods, even if they don't support CrossPatch
 - For mods that do support Crosspatch, there's support for custom mod display names, authors, version numbers, etc.
+- Simple, Clean, and easy to use UI
+- Ability to launch the game via CrossPatch

+## Misc Info

+For setting up custom display names, authors and version, you just need to create a file named "info.json